Lectures in Economics

 2.4 Use of breaks in lectures

 Given the decline in student attention after some 15 to 20 minutes, it makes sense to give students a break during the lecture.
 When the lecture resumes, attention is likely to be restored to its original or near original level.
-This does require, however, that you avoid the temptation to fill the lecture time with you talking, under the mistaken belief that the more you succeed in saying, the more students will be receiving.
+This does, of course, require you to avoid the temptation to fill the lecture time with you talking, under the mistaken belief that the more you succeed in saying, the more students will be receiving and learning.

 If you do opt to give students one or more short breaks, there are several things that you can ask students to do with this time.
 Some are related to the lecture; some are not.

 You can ask the students to use the break to reflect on what they have learned so far in the lecture.
 A good way of using this ‘pause for reflection’ is to get them to look through the notes they have taken and ‘revise’ what you have covered in the first part of the lecture.
 They could also ‘tidy up’ their notes.
 One way in which they could do this is to re-work the material into a ‘Mind-Map’ diagram (Buzan and Buzan, 1994).
 If this lecture follows on from a previous one, you could also ask them to check that their notes follow on from the previous lecture.